-Swimming fins are designed for swimmers to make their kick more powerful, improve ankle flexibility, increase their kick tempo, and make swimmers move through the water faster.
+Swimming fins are designed for swimmers to make their kicks more powerful, improve ankle flexibility, increase their kick tempo, and make swimmers move through the water faster.

 However, those with wide feet often have difficulty finding the right size swim fins that fit their feet correctly.